How do I volunteer as an EMT?

 In many of our nation’s rural areas, call volume is so low that it’s not profitable for private companies to establish offices with full-time employees.
 In these towns, EMS is a volunteer service provided by neighbors and community members.

 EMS is still a young profession, so even just 30 years ago it was far less regulated than it is now.
 Almost anyone with minimal training could sign up to drive with a local ambulance service, or ride along with a rescue team.

 While it’s a great thing that our care providers are gaining more certifications and becoming more educated in the process, the higher barrier to entry keeps out volunteers who aren’t certified.
 It’s more difficult to find enough people to cover the schedule, and especially difficult to find people to volunteer to become EMTs.

 What are the requirements for becoming a volunteer EMT?

 Individual requirements will vary based on the service and state requirements, but you will definitely need a CPR certification and likely an EMR or EMT certification as well.

 Even to become a volunteer, your EMT certification course could take anywhere from an intensive two-week course to a whole semester at a community college.

-You need a high school diploma, and must be in reasonable health.
-Though there’s no athletic requirement to become a volunteer EMT, but being strong enough to safely load and unload patients into the ambulance will make you better at your job.
+You need a high school diploma and must be in reasonable health.
+Though there’s no athletic requirement to become a volunteer EMT, being strong enough to safely load and unload patients into the ambulance will make you better at your job.

 Once you find a volunteer service that's willing to take you, be kind, respectful, and ready to learn.